 There are a lot of benefits to moving in together.
 You no longer have to spend time driving or commuting to see your loved one.
 You can say goodbye to the toothbrush in your bag and the overnight bag under your desk at work.
 Splitting the rent might even mean you could move to a nicer place (or at least stop living with roommates).

-According to 2015 report, the number of young and middle-aged Americans who co-habit with a partner they’re not married to has doubled in the past 25 years — and 66% of married couples have lived together before marriage.
+According to a 2020 ONS report, around 60% of the UK population were living in a couple in 2019, with the majority married.
+Co-habiting is more common among younger age groups; 69.2% of those aged 16 to 29 years who were living in a couple were cohabiting.
 But when do you know it’s time to move in together?
 And what conversations do you need to have before you sign a lease or buy a home?
 We talked to Moraya Seeger DeGeare, MA, Licensed Marriage and Family Therapist and the co-owner of BFF Therapy in Beacon, NY to find out more.

 Examine Why You Want To Move In Together

 First, think about why you want to move in together.
 Particularly in cities with a high cost of living, some couples move in together to save on rent — and then discover their relationship wasn’t ready for that step.
 One 2014 study found that while 27% of people moved in with their partner within the first six months of dating, only 7% said they’d recommend living together so early.
 While there is no specific length of time you need to be dating before moving in together, you’ll want to consider what your motivations are, and how much you and your partner share your lives — especially if you’ve been together for less than a year.